OIT Logo

 We can provide guidance and implement strategies for reproducible research workflows, including containerization, version control, and documentation.

-Data Storage and Processing Pipelines
+Data Storage & Processing Pipelines

 We design and implement robust and scalable data storage solutions and processing pipelines optimized for large-scale genomic datasets, ensuring efficient data handling from raw reads to final analysis.